sourovchandradas/linux-basic-for-security/Week-03/Day-01/That-day-learning.md

  3. **Niceness Scale Rule:**

  4. **Privilege Boundary:** Non-root accounts can only demote process priorities (increase niceness value).
 Only root can elevate process priorities using negative niceness values.
-*⚡ End of Week 03 • Day 01 Notes • Organized for GitHub & OneNote*